jdxyw/generativeart/README.md

 - Noise Line

 For these kinds of art, the package provides as many parameters to control the appearance.

-## Buy me a coffee

-If you found this package is useful, maybe you could buy me a coffee from [Paypal](https://www.paypal.me/jdxyw).

 ## Install